ETFs trade like stocks. ETFs trade nothing at all like stocks.

 Overall, the narrower the bid/ask spread, the lower the cost to trade.

 Bid/ask spreads aren’t the only factor to consider when trading, whether you’re trading stocks or ETFs.
 You also have to look at volume and so-called market impact.

 Volume is the number of shares that trade on any given day.
 The higher the volume, the better.
 For example, if XYZ trades, on average, 10 million shares per day, it will be easier to trade than something that trades 100 shares per day.
 Note, however, that spreads could be tight on both, which could mislead unwitting investors to conclude that both securities are equally liquid.

 Typically, the number of shares offered on the bid or the ask will be small—sometimes 100 shares, sometime more, but rarely a huge amount.
 If you try to buy 10,000 shares of something that only trades 100 shares per day, you could have trouble.

-To go back to our MSFT example, someone might be willing to sell you 100 shares of MSFT at $50.10, but if you want to buy 10,000 shares, you might have to pay $50.25 or more.
+To go back to our XYZ example, someone might be willing to sell you 100 shares of XYZ at $50.10, but if you want to buy 10,000 shares, you might have to pay $50.25 or more.
 The amount that you drive up the price of something you are trying to buy is called the market impact.

 How does that impact ETF trading, and how are ETFs different?

 Because ETFs trade on exchanges like stocks, they have bid/ask spreads, volumes, and potential market impact, too.
 All else equal, you will do better trading something that has high volume and a tight bid/ask spread.
 In this way, trading ETFs is just like trading a stock.